AlaskaAirlines/auro-banner/docs/partials/api.md

 ### Marquee

 The following example illustrates a `<auro-banner>` custom element with the `marquee` template style.
-This template configuration also supports the `slim` and `onDark` attributes.
+This template configuration also supports the `slim` and `appearance="inverse"` attributes.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/marquee.html) -->